AyenMejorada/GDG-PUP-PYTHON/Python-8_OOP-Basics/README.md

-In this assignment, we learned the basics of Object-Oriented Programming (OOP) in Python.
+My Notes: In this assignment, we learned the basics of Object-Oriented Programming (OOP) in Python.
 We used the __init__ method to initialize the attributes of a class.
 It felt similar to how we use structures (struct) in C, but this time it's the Python version with more built-in functionality :D

 ---